ucsb-cs48-s20/project-s0-t4-new-city/README.md

 Questions:

 When the team works together, what should the atmosphere/culture/planning/grooming process be?
+- Talk about it and then vote.

-When differences/challenges arise how do you want to be and how do you want to address them:
+When differences/challenges arise how do you want to be and how do you want to address them?

+- Each of us should present their view on the problem and we should all listen.
+- If we still do not solve it, we could all do more research on the topic and later vote on it.

 What would make this team’s work together successful?